 The liver, a vital organ located on the right side of the upper abdomen, is the largest and most complex solid organ in the body.
-When the liver does not function well many body systems are affected.
-The normal functions of the liver include:
+When the liver does not function well many body systems are affected, and can result in cirrhosis.

 - Metabolic Functions: The liver metabolizes nutrients, breaks down toxins and drugs, and generates glucose for energy.